Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Introduction

-Despite their relevance in real‑world settings, multidimensional contests between asymmetric players remain understudied in the literature.
-Fundamental questions about equilibrium characterization and contest design arise naturally.
-First, what is the structure of the equilibrium, and under what conditions does a pure‑strategy equilibrium exist?
-Second, provided that a pure‑strategy equilibrium exists for all feasible prize allocation rules, what is the optimal prize allocation rule?
+Despite their practical relevance, multidimensional contests between asymmetric players remain understudied in the literature.
+In such contests, four key factors shape the equilibrium outcomes: (i) the number of dimensions, (ii) the discriminatory power of the winner-selection mechanism within each dimension, (iii) how prize allocation depends on aggregate performance across dimensions, and (iv) the degree of players' asymmetry.
+Given the complexity of the multidimensional contests illustrated above, fundamental questions about equilibrium characterization and contest design arise naturally.
+First and foremost, what is the structure of the equilibrium, and under what conditions does a pure‑strategy equilibrium exist?
+Subsequently, provided that a pure‑strategy equilibrium exists for all feasible prize allocation rules, what is the optimal prize allocation rule?

-To address these questions, we construct a parsimonious contest model in which two heterogeneous contestants compete in $n$ disjoint, simultaneous battles.
-In each battle, the two contestants exert effort simultaneously.
-The winner of each battle is determined by the Tullock contest success function with a discriminatory power no greater than one.
+We address these questions utilizing a parsimonious contest model in which two heterogeneous contestants compete in $n$ disjoint, simultaneous battles.
+The two contestants have power-form convex (including linear) effort costs that may differ across players.
+In each battle, the two contestants choose their effort levels simultaneously.
+The winner of each battle is determined by the Tullock contest success function with a discriminatory power not exceeding one, which is constant across all battles.
 The contest organizer is endowed with a fixed budget that is fully divisible and must be fully exhausted.
-The prize allocation rule depends on the number of battles each player wins and must be identity‑independent, since fairness or neutrality is paramount in applications such as political elections, litigation, and sports.
-For the prize design problem, the contest organizer seeks to maximize the expected total effort of the two players by choosing and fully committing to a prize allocation rule.
+The prize allocation rule depends on the number of battles each player wins and must be identity‑independent, since fairness or neutrality is fundamental in political elections, litigation, and sports.
+For the prize design problem, the objective is to maximize the expected total effort of the two players by choosing a prize allocation rule.\footnote{Total effort maximization is a well-studied objective in contest design.
+See, e.g., \cite{Drugov2020Tournament}, \cite{Fu2020On}, \cite{Toomas2024Optimal}, \cite{Olszewski2020Performance}, and \cite{Zhang2024optimal}, among many others.
+Our analysis also applies when the contest organizer aims to maximize the winner's effort across all battles.} For example, in multidimensional R\&D competition among firms, the effort exerted by all participants is socially valuable to the industry: it can generate knowledge spillovers that foster future discoveries, irrespective of which firm wins or loses the current contest.

+The first contribution of this paper is to provide a \emph{sufficient condition} to guarantee the existence and uniqueness of a pure-strategy equilibrium.
+The sufficient condition applies to all feasible prize allocation rules and arbitrary levels of player asymmetry, and, more importantly, it is tight.
+To our knowledge, this is the first analytical result on the equilibrium characterization of $n$-dimensional contests between asymmetric contestants.